winstromming/sassdown/README.md

 > Generates a documentation styleguide from Markdown comments in sass/scss directories using Handlebars

 **Note: *This plugin is still in active development!* So expect it to be a little rough around the edges.
-If you have any questions, issues or suggestions get in touch.**
+If you have any questions, issues or suggestions get in touch.
+Currently on version `0.1.4`.**

 1. [Getting started](#getting-started)
 2. [The "sassdown" task](#the-sassdown-task)